 It’s my privilege to announce this years winners:

 If your name is on this list, we’ll be reaching out to you via email soon.
 If you applied and don’t see your name, know that I’m still here for you!
-We have a free workshop series that were in the middle of right now.
+We have a free workshop.
 Get a spot here to get free help that can give you a great start!

 More for Picky Eaters